top of page

 The biggest resume mistakes and how to fix them

-As a professional that's been in the career services industry for over 14 years, I have probably looked over tens of thousands of resumes and have personally written thousands more.
+Avoiding common resume mistakes can make the difference between landing your dream job or being overlooked.
+As a professional in the career services industry for over 14 years, I have reviewed tens of thousands of resumes and personally written thousands more.
+In this article, we’ll cover the biggest resume mistakes and how to fix them for better job search outcomes.

-Longer Answer: ATS reads your resume from top to bottom and left to right.
-When you add another column (or other incompatible elements for that matter, such as graphics or logos), you introduce another layer of complexity and make it harder for the system to properly read your resume.
-As a result, sections may get misread or not read all.
+ATS reads your resume from top to bottom and left to right.
+When you add another column (or other incompatible elements, such as graphics or logos), you introduce complexity and make it harder for the system to properly read your resume.
+As a result, sections may get misread or not read at all.

 Use a traditional, single-column format.
 I recommend using Microsoft Word or Google Docs.
-I do not recommend using other programs such as Canva, Adobe InDesign, or Overleaf (LaTeX).
+Avoid using design-heavy programs like Canva, Adobe InDesign, or Overleaf (LaTeX), which may not be ATS-friendly.

 To begin, let me first define the term 'context' which is going to be key here.
 Context is specific information that makes your resume and the descriptions within it unique to you.
 It allows the reader to understand and appreciate your story.
 A resume with zero context will sound generic - a lot like a job advertisement.
 Here's an extreme example: